A statistical approach for simulating the density solution of a McKean-Vlasov equation: Main results

-Some remarks: {\bf 1)} Up to an unavoidable $\log N$-factor, known as the Lepski-Low phenomenon (see \cite{LEPSKI, LOW}) in statistics, we thus have a data-driven smoothing parameter $\widehat \eta^N(T,x)$ that automatically achieves the optimal bias-variance balance, without affecting the effect of the Euler discretisation step $h$. {\bf 2)} One limitation of the method is the choice of the pre-factor $\varpi$ in the bandwidth selection procedure, which depends on upper bound of $\mu_{T}$ locally around $x$, and more worryingly, on the constant $\kappa_2^{-1}$ of Proposition \ref{prop: bernstein} below which is quite large.
+Some remarks: {\bf 1)} Up to an unavoidable $\log N$-factor, known as the Lepski-Low phenomenon (see \cite{LEPSKI, LOW}) in statistics, we thus have a data-driven smoothing parameter $\widehat \eta^N(T,x)$ that automatically achieves the optimal bias-variance balance, without affecting the effect of the Euler discretisation step $h$. {\bf 2)} The detailed constraint on $\varpi$ is provided in the proof of Theorem~2.9.
+A limitation of the method is the choice of the pre-factor $\varpi$ in the bandwidth selection procedure, which depends on upper bound of $\mu_{T}$ locally around $x$, and more worryingly, on the constant $\kappa_2^{-1}$ of Proposition \ref{prop: bernstein} below which is quite large.
 In practice, and this is universal to all smoothing statistical methods, we have to adjust a specific numerical protocol, see Section \ref{sec: simulations} below.\\

 When we translate this result in terms of number of derivatives for $x \mapsto \mu_{T}(x)$, we obtain the following adaptive estimation result.